 - Plain flour: Plain flour gives this a tea loaf a cake like soft texture.
 Bread flour with it's higher protein content creates more of a crust in baked goods and we don't want that here.

-- Sugar: Sugar in the bun helps sweeten whilst the sugar in the icing gives this bun it's beloved flavor.
+- Sugar: The light superfine/caster sugar in the bun helps sweeten.
+Whilst the powdered sugar in the icing gives this bun it's beloved flavor.

 - Baking powder and baking soda: Helping the loaf rise to create a light bread.